 A major part of business continuity planning is identifying functions that define your operations.
 These are called Essential Functions.
-Essential functions are those services, programs, or activities that are necessary to on-going business and would directly affect patient care and the success of your practice or department if they were to stop for an extended period of time.
-The success of your practice or department and the support you provide to the University and the community, rely on these functions.
-Stopping them for an extended period of time would cause an unacceptable disruption.
+Essential functions are those services, programs, or activities that are necessary to on-going business of your department and would directly affect the success of your department if they were to stop for an extended period of time.
+The success of your department and the support you provide to the University rely on these functions.
+Stopping them for an extended period of time would cause an unacceptable disruption to your operations and possibly other departments or units as well.

 Your essential functions will serve as your guide for how to restart your operations following a disaster or major disruption.
-They help answer the question "What is the minimum level of service or activity my practice or department must offer to still be considered in business?"
-By identifying and prioritizing your essential functions, you can determine which personnel, facilities, equipment, and materials are absolutely necessary to keep your practice or department functioning following a disaster or major disruption.
+They help answer the question "What is the minimum level of service or activity my department must offer to still be in business?"
+By identifying and prioritizing your essential functions, you can determine which personnel, facilities, equipment, and materials are absolutely necessary to keep your department functioning following a disaster or major disruption.
 Prioritizing your functions will also help you determine the Recovery Time Objective (RTO) - the length of time the function can be suspended without causing an unacceptable disruption to your operations.